-The nine-year conflict in north-east Nigeria has created a deepening humanitarian crisis.
+The ten-year conflict in north-east Nigeria has created a deepening humanitarian crisis.
 Violence by non-state armed groups and military operations continue to affect millions of people, and some 7.7 million people need urgent assistance in the worst-affected states of Borno, Adamawa and Yobe.
 Almost 1.9 million people, of which more than half are children, have been forced to flee their homes.
 In 2018, over 60 humanitarian organisations plan to assist 6.1 million people with nutrition, food, shelter, health, education, protection and water and sanitation support.
 Assistance will include early recovery and livelihood interventions to help people out of crisis and back on the path to development.

 In late 2016, public partners, relief organisations and other key stakeholders involved in the humanitarian response in Nigeria, collectively expressed support for the establishment of the Nigeria Humanitarian Fund (NHF) as a strategic and vital tool to deliver the most urgent humanitarian relief.
 In February 2017, the United Nations Under-Secretary-General for Humanitarian Affairs and Emergency Relief Coordinator launched the NHF – a country-based pooled fund (CBPF) managed by the UN Office for the Coordination of Humanitarian (OCHA) – in support of life-saving humanitarian and recovery operations in Nigeria.